syadav214/skApiTestCases/README.md

 Test cases in NodeJs using Mocha, Chai, Supertest and Mocha-Jenkins Reporter

-### Execute below commands to run the test cases locally
+### Execute below commands to run the test cases locally, after changing OrderID and URL in .env file

 ```bash
     $ npm install